kba/anno-common/README.md

 <img src="./doc/store-hierarchy.png" height="300" title="Hierarchy of stores"/>

-### Middleware
+### Plugins

 When the method of a store is invoked, a **context** is created.
-The context is just an object with the method parameters, such as the new annotation in the case of `create` or the lookup ID in the case of `get`.
+The context is just an object with the method parameters, such as the new annotation in the case of `create` or the lookup ID in the case of `get`, as well as metadata pertinent to the annotation.

-Before the method is actually dispatched, middleware can be injected to act upon the context, modify it or cancel the operation.
-The mechanism is similar to middleware in HTTP frameworks such as Express or Plack.
-Use cases for middleware include:
+Plugins can be registered to intercept the context at specific points in the processing lifecycle, currently `pre` and `post`.

+Plugins hooking into the `pre` phase can augment the context with additional metadata or prevent further processing if certain conditions are met.
+Plugins hooking into the `post` phase can access and modify the context after the method has been dispatched.

+Examples where plugins are useful:

 * Validation: Detect invalid arguments for an operation
 * Authentication: Inject a user id from a session into the context
+* Authorization: Determine whether the calling user is may execute this operation.
 * User lookup: Provide user details from an external data source, such as the display name.
-* Authorization: Determine whether the calling user is allowed this operation.
+* Notification: Send an e-mail for new annotations

+#### Registering plugins

+To register plugins, add them to the `ANNO_PLUGINS_PRE` / `ANNO_PLUGINS_POST` config variables.
+The syntax is `<module>[:<export>]`:

+* `mod1:AuthPlugin` will use the function exported as `AuthPlugin` from a module `mod1`
+* `mod1` will use the default export of module `mod1` as the plugin

 ### Authentication